SCANL/ensemble_tagger/README.md

 If you are unfamiliar with srcML, [check it out](https://www.srcml.org/).
 Since the actual tagger is a web server, you don't have to use srcML.
 You could always use other AST-based code representations, or any other method of obtaining identifier information.
 If you decide not to use srcML, you should ignore the C++ script.

-## Configure the script
-### Choose a model
-You can configure the yourself by commenting out various parts of it and uncommenting others.
-There is a comment after each .pkl file, telling you which configuration each model represents.
-Uncomment the one you want to run, comment the ones you don't want to run.
-The code looks like this:

-    input_model = 'models/model_DecisionTreeClassifier_training_set_conj.pkl'  #DTCP

-### Choose a tagset
-You will also need to comment/uncomment the tagsets at the top depending on which model you are using.
-You can look at the comment above each tagset to see which two configurations each one should be used for.
-Each tagset is used for one decision tree configuration and one random forest configuration, so two configurations in total.

 ## Errors?
 Please make an issue if you run into errors